overdrivenetworks/conf-utils/README.md

 First, configure your instance by renaming `scripts/config.sh.example` to `scripts/config.sh`.

 Configuration files go in the root directory of the repository.
-By default, the following files are merged in this order as `~/inspircd/etc/inspircd.conf` on target servers (yes, this strays from the default paths):
+By default, the following files are merged in this order as `~/inspircd/run/conf/inspircd.conf` on target servers:

  * global.conf
  * `<servername>`.links.conf